cuiyongbo/programming-scaffold/machine-learning-note/knowledge_base/tensorflow_model_defition.md

 By using tags and signature definitions, you can easily identify and access specific parts of a TensorFlow graph, and define the inputs and outputs for serving or executing the model.

-Q: and what is the relation between tag and signature_def?
+# and what is the relation between tag and signature_def?

 In TensorFlow, a tag is a string identifier that is used to differentiate different versions or instances of a saved model.
 It is commonly used when saving and loading models to specify a particular version or variant of the model.